 “In our recovery from the COVID-19 pandemic it is more important than ever that we put inclusive growth at the heart of all our work.
 Our next chapter must be that all our neighbourhoods and citizens now share in our prosperity.
 I believe that working with and learning from cities across the globe will help us write that chapter.”

 Susan Aitken became Council Leader and City Convener for Inclusive Economic Growth after elections in May 2017 which saw the SNP form a minority administration.
 She has been councillor for her home area of Langside since 2012, and has led the Council’s SNP group since 2014, having previously been spokesperson on health and social care.
 Before being elected, Susan worked in policy and research in the Scottish Parliament and third sector, and as a freelance writer and editor on health and social care.
 She grew up in Biggar, South Lanarkshire, and moved to Glasgow aged 17; she is a graduate of both Glasgow and Strathclyde Universities.

-Glasgow works with seven authorities around the River Clyde to deliver the UK’s largest city region deal, addressing significant challenges, including long-term unemployment, with ill health a major contributor; comparatively low survival of business start-ups; a legacy of vacant and derelict land, and gaps in transport infrastructure.
+Glasgow works with seven neighbouring local authorities to deliver the UK’s largest city region deal, addressing significant challenges, including long-term unemployment, comparatively low survival of business start-ups, a legacy of vacant and derelict land, and gaps in transport infrastructure.

 The Glasgow City Region City Deal will fund major infrastructure projects, create jobs and assist thousands of people back to work, improve public transport and connectivity, drive business innovation and growth, and generate billions of pounds of private sector investment.